 RMU's Professional Enterprise Systems Certificate is a graduate-level program that prepares you to build, manage, and maintain complex enterprise systems across a wide range of applications.
 Students receive an introduction to structured programming through use of the COBOL language; and are introduced to the Virtual Storage Access Method (VSAM), CICS Enterprise Transaction Processing System and CICS COBOL applications, as well as the design, implementation, testing and application integration of an IBM DB2 enterprise database system.

-This program is currently offered at our Moon Township and Downtown locations, as well as Online.
+This program is currently offered at our Moon Township location, as well as Online.

 2 letters of recommendation